Siti Badriah: Career

 Siti Badriah began singing in her early childhood, beginning in grade 2 in elementary school.
-Throughout her childhood, she would travel with her father's dangdut orchestra and perform with well-known singers and participate in various music festivals.
-Though her will of becoming a singer was not her original intention, having wanting to become a dentist since an early age.
-In a 2018 interview, Siti admitted that she still wanted to be a dentist, and that being a singer was not a priority.
+Throughout her childhood, she would travel with her father's dangdut orchestra, perform with well-known singers, and participate in various music festivals.
+Though her desire to become a singer was not her original intention, she has wanted to become a dentist since an early age.
+In a 2018 interview, Siti admitted that she still wanted to be a dentist and that being a singer was not a priority.

 In 2011, she was approached by songwriter Endang Raes to perform the song "Samu Samu Selingkuh".
 The collaboration spurred their collaborative song "Melanggar Hukum" (Breaking the Law), which was presented to Rahayu Kertawiguna, the founder of the Nagaswara music label.
 Both songs were released less than a week apart.

 On 16 March 2018, Siti released the single "Lagi Syantik".
 The song was an immediate success, garnering over 160 million views on the streaming site YouTube within the first three months.
 Due to its success, Siti gained international recognition, causing the single to chart at No. 12 on the international Billboard charts.
 At the time, Siti and South Korean group Blackpink were the only Asian artists charting on Billboard.
 The song also became popular in Thailand, where Siti won the "Best ASEAN Economic Community Song" award at the 2018 Look Tung Mahanakorn Awards.

 Later that year, she collaborated with RPH & DJ Donall for the songs "Lagi Tamvan" (6 June) and "Sandiwaramu Luar Biasa" (17 October).
 She collaborated with RPH again in 2019 for the song "Nikah Sama Kamu", which also became a viral success, garnering over 1.4 million views on YouTube since its release.

 2020 continued to bring the artist success with the release of her songs "Pipi Mimi" and "Video Call Aku".
 The release date of "Pipi Mimi" - 13 February - coincided with other NAGASWARA artists, including Baby Sexyola, Fitri Carlina and Bebizy, among others.
 On the music chart ranking site Popnable, the song peaked at No. 2.
 "Video Call Aku" failed to garner similar reactions, charting in the top 40.